pranaliKulkarni25/angularProjectContainer/README.md

 # angularProjectContainer
-All projects related to angular
+All projects related to angular project